How to Migrate OS to Smaller SSD Securely | Step by Step

 - Sector by sector clone means cloning every part (both used and unused part) of a disk to SSD.
 You can ignore this option in this situation, otherwise this operation will fail due to insufficient disk space.

-Tip on boot computer from the cloned SSD:
+Tips on booting computer from the cloned SSD

 - Remove previous hard drive and install the new SSD on your computer to let Windows OS boot from SSD.